futres/fovt-data-pipeline/README.md

 ```
 # replace `biscicol.org` with your server and user with your user name
-tar zcvf - data/output/output_reasoned_csv/* | ssh USER@biscicol.org  "cd /home/USER/data/futres; tar xvzf -"
+tar zcvf - data/output/output_reasoned_csv/* | ssh $USER@biscicol.org  "cd /home/$USER/data/futres; tar xvzf -"
 ```

-Once your data lives on the server that you wish to load from, you can execute the following command, which looks for data in `data/output/output_reasoned_csv/data*.csv`.
+Once your data is transfered to the server that you wish to load from, you can execute the following command, which looks for data in `data/output/output_reasoned_csv/data*.csv`.
 Note that if you copied your data to another server, as we did in the previous command, you will also need to check out fovt-data-pipeline on that server to run the next command.
+You will first want to edit loader.py and change the data_dir variable near the end of the script to the directory on your computer where the output is stored.
+This command requires access to your remote document store.

 ```
-# FIRST:
-# edit loader.py and change the data_dir variable near the end of the script to the directory on your computer where the output is stored

-# SECOND:
-# execute the following script, which requires access to your remote document store.
-You will need to update access settings and target as needed:
 python loader.py
 ```

 ## STEP 4: API Proxy updates
-The code over at [biscicol-server](https://biscicol.org/) has additional functions for serving the loaded FuTRES data living at the https://futres.org/ website, including:
+The repository [biscicol-server](https://biscicol.org/) has additional functions for serving the loaded FuTRES data living at the https://futres.org/ website, including:
   * updating fovt ontology lookups (with links to updating GEOME Controlled Vocabs) and dynamic links for generating ontology lookup lists for the FuTRES website
   * a nodejs script, under `scripts/futres.fetchall.js` for bundling all of FuTRES script into a single zip archive, handy for R work where you want to look at all of FuTRES data, this script is run like:
 You will first need to clone [biscicol-server](https://biscicol.org/)

 ```
-# navigate to the biscicol-server codebase:
 cd biscicol-server
 cd scripts
 node futres.fetchall.js